arjunvish/smtcoq/examples/thesisExp/Exp.md

-Assuming you're in a Linux-based system (tested on Ubuntu 20.04), the following provide a shorter set of instructions to run our experiments on the abduce tactic.
+Assuming you're in a Linux-based system (tested on Ubuntu 20.04), the following provide a complete set of instructions to run our experiments on the abduce tactic.

 ## 1. Download the solvers from the links and add them to your path: